GALLERY SIX: William Blake's illustrations to The Grave

 Blake: The Marriage of Heaven and Hell

-Here comes first a little exhibition of William Blake's 1808 illustrations (or 'Inventions' as he liked to call them) for Robert Blair's poem The Grave.
-The story behind these pictures is a glowing example of why Blake was doomed to poverty despite the goodwill and admiration of many contemporaries.
+BELOW COMES A SMALL EXHIBITION of William Blake's 1808 illustrations (or 'Inventions' as he liked to call them) for Robert Blair's poem The Grave.
+In his lifetime it was his best-selling work, but the story behind these pictures is a glowing example of why Blake was doomed to poverty despite the goodwill and admiration of many contemporaries.
 Robert Cromek, an engraver turned publishing entrepreneur, commissioned the designs from Blake for the 1743 poem, which still enjoyed enormous popularity sixty years later thanks to the prevailing fashion for Gothic melancholy, or 'graveyard poetry' as Blake called it.
 Cromek raised a subscription to fund the book largely on the strength of Blake's name.
 Among those ordering copies in advance are personalities well known to anyone familiar with Blake's life and times: Thomas Butts, his faithful patron; Samuel Palmer, Henri Fuseli, John Flaxman, Lady Bedingfield, James Watt of Birmingham and over 500 others who are listed at the start of the book.

 The deal was that Blake should engrave his own designs but, having secured the subscriptions, Cromek handed the designs over to Louis (or Luigi) Schiavonetti (1765-1810) whose smooth engraving style he judged more to the public taste.
 As a result, of the estimated £1800 the book brought in, £600 went to Schiavonetti and just £20 to Blake.
 This led Blake to dub the usurper 'Assassinetti' and describe Cromek as "A petty, Sneaking Knave who loves the Art but 'tis the Art to Cheat".
 However, he got his revenge in the sense that the pictures are still famous while Cromek and Schiavonetti would now be totally forgotten without Blake.
 To be fair to Schiavonetti though, he did an excellent job and was almost certainly not aware of having helped rob poor William.